Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Check for:

-• stronger cleaning product used on the tray area
+• a stronger cleaning product being used on the tray or surrounding area

 • unscented litter

-• wash the tray with mild, unscented cleaner (avoid strong disinfectant smells)
+• washing the tray with a mild, unscented cleaner rather than a strong-smelling product

-Step 3: Make sure the location doesn’t feel risky
+Step 3: Make sure the location feels safe

 Check for: